Frank Welch (American politician)

-He was born at Bunker Hill, Charlestown, Massachusetts on February 10, 1835 and moved to Boston in with his parents.
+He was born at Bunker Hill, Charlestown, Massachusetts, on February 10, 1835, and moved to Boston with his parents.
 He graduated from Boston High School and took up civil engineering.
-He moved to the Nebraska Territory in 1857 to Decatur, Nebraska serving as postmaster.
+He moved to the Nebraska Territory in 1857 to Decatur, Nebraska, serving as postmaster.

 He served in the Nebraska Territorial council in 1864 and was presiding officer of the Territorial House of Representatives in 1865, also serving in the house in 1866.
-He was a register of the land office at West Point, Nebraska from 1871 to 1876.
-He was elected as a Republican to the Forty-fifth United States Congress serving from March 4, 1877 until his death in Neligh, Nebraska on September 4, 1878.
+He was a register of the land office at West Point, Nebraska, from 1871 to 1876.
+He was elected as a Republican to the Forty-fifth United States Congress, serving from March 4, 1877, until his death in Neligh, Nebraska, on September 4, 1878.
 He is interred in Forest Hills Cemetery, Jamaica Plain, Massachusetts.